Anytype

 These are just some of the primary examples of how object-based note-taking works.

-The main features that are inside of Anytype:
+The main features that are inside of Anytype and how they help

 Connect notes in Anytype and bring a sense of brain-like organization to your vault.
 Many people like how Anytype balances the traditional feel of note-taking apps with the more modern PKM-style tools that can help you organize ideas and thoughts in one place.